jex441/selectedwork/README.md

 - Multiple images for one piece, especially useful for sculptors
 - Analytics dashboard for user's sites
 - Custom domains
+- Billing portal

-It uses Next.js and UploadThing with Clerk for authentication.
+It uses Next.js, Vercel for hosting, UploadThing for file uploads, and Clerk for authentication.
 It is in a state of rapid development.